• Skip to primary navigation

 • Finish with another cinnamon stick.

-• Hang your creation on the tree.
+• Hang your creation on your Christmas tree.

 Notes